t0nyz0/T0NYZ0/README.md

 ### Hi there 👋
-#### I'm a passionate tinkerer and 3D model designer, dedicated dog dad 🐕 and enthusiastic tennis fan 🎾
+#### I'm a passionate engineer, tinkerer and 3D model designer, dedicated dog dad 🐕 and enthusiastic tennis fan 🎾